Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in Creative Writing and English.

 How the Oppressed Can Also Be the Oppressor

 Hill Collins (1990) writes “[d]epending on the context, an individual may be an oppressor, a member of an oppressed group, or simultaneously oppressor and oppressed.”
-On the surface it can be difficult to understand how an individual can be both oppressed and an oppressor, but by analyzing these interlocking systems of oppression outlined by the Matrix of Domination model, one can see how different characteristics of an individual interplay.
+On the surface, it can be difficult to understand how an individual can be both oppressed and an oppressor, but by analyzing these interlocking systems of oppression outlined by the Matrix of Domination model, one can see how different characteristics of an individual interplay.

 One such group that exemplifies this apparent contradiction of simultaneously being both the oppressor and the oppressed is the Log Cabin Republicans, which is a group made up of gay members of the political party that traditionally opposes equal rights for the LGBT community.
 This phenomenon seems contradictory at first.
 How could any gay person support a party that seeks to oppress the LGBT community?
 To make sense of this, we must look at the other intersecting identities of the members of this group.

 According to Rogers & Lott (1997), “Age, race, sex, and social class are as central to a social portrait of the LCRs as is their sexual orientation.”
-Most the Log Cabin Republicans’ members are white, male, and middle- to upper-middle-class.
+Most of the Log Cabin Republicans’ members are white, male, and middle- to upper-middle-class.
 These other identities inform the individual members’ political leanings just as much, if not more, than does their sexual orientation.
 Rogers and Lott (1997) go on to say “People like those attracted to the Log Cabin Republicans have considerable privilege in their lives and seem insistent on claiming its full weight.”
 These individuals are unwilling to give up the power afforded to them by their race, gender, and social class.
 These other characteristics minimize the oppression they face due to their sexual preferences, causing these individuals to be less invested in changing the status quo.
-Their reaction to domination of one of their core identities is to cling to their other identities, while rejecting the LGBT movement.
+Their reaction to the domination of one of their core identities is to cling to their other identities while rejecting the LGBT movement.
 This rejection of identity politics allows them to remain in positions of power in society.